-National Church Residences in conjunction with The Ohio State University Health and Rehabilitation Sciences Department, Physical Therapy Division is proud to announce its clinical residency program for physical therapists interested in pursuing a career in geriatric physical therapy.
-The Residency Program is accredited through American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) and is designed to prepare residents to take the American Board of Physical Therapy Specialties examination in Geriatric Physical Therapy.
-The program is 12 months in length beginning each year in August.
+The Ohio State University Wexner Medical Center (OSUWMC) in conjunction with the Doctorate of Physical Therapy program in the School of Health and Rehabilitation Sciences, are proud to offer a clinical residency program for physical therapists interested in pursuing a career in geriatric physical therapy.
+The residency program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) of the American Physical Therapy Association (APTA).